Utah Jazz NBA Draft Prospect: Herbert Jones

 11.2 Points, 6.6 Rebounds, 3.3 Assists, 44.6/35.1/71.3

 Strengths: Jones is the type of basketball player that every college coach would love to have.
-At 6’7, with a 7’0 wingspan with nimble feet and plus athleticism, Jones has the ability to line up anywhere on the floor defensively and give opposing teams trouble.
+At 6’7, with a 7’0 wingspan, nimble feet and plus athleticism, Jones has the ability to line up anywhere on the floor defensively and give opposing teams trouble.

-Furthermore, his effort and varied skillset make him an even more valuable role player that wears a number of hats and can play alongside multiple types of players.
+Furthermore, his effort and varied skillset make him an even more valuable role player that wears a number of hat,s and can excel alongside multiple types of players.
 Jones has a terrific basketball IQ and motor that allow him to make plays on both ends of the floor.

-Here Jones will shine initially in the NBA is on the defensive end where he can defend multiple positions on the wing, switch among assignments in the pick and roll, and add rebounding.
+Jones will shine initially in the NBA on the defensive end where he can guard multiple positions on the wing, switch among assignments in the pick and roll, and add rebounding.

 Not many college players look as comfortable defending everywhere on the floor as Jones did at Alabama averaging 1.7 steals and 1.1 blocks per game.

-Offensively, Jones is a rebound-and-go ball handler capable of getting an offense into its sets, making passes to cutters out of the post, and can create for himself on simple straight-line drives.
+Offensively, Jones is a rebound-and-go ball handler capable of getting an offense into its sets, making passes to cutters out of the post, and creating for himself on simple straight-line drives.

 Weaknesses: Despite showing improvement on his three-point shot during his final season, his ability to score from the perimeter will be an enormous concern for whichever team drafts him.